-- 1) Office staff keep an accident book where all significant accidents are recorded. - 2) All classrooms contain a First Aid Kit and a Kit is taken on all school trips. - 3) Children attend the First Aid Station after any significant accident. - 4) Wipes are used to clean cuts and grazes, and ice-packs are used for bumps and bruises. - 5) During break times, a specified member of staff will remain on First Aid duty at the First Aid Station.
+- 1) Office staff keep an accident log where all significant accidents are recorded (see Appendix E). - 2) All classrooms contain a First Aid Kit and a Kit is taken on all school trips. - 3) Children attend the First Aid Station after any significant accident. - 4) Wipes are used to clean cuts and grazes, and ice-packs are used for bumps and bruises. - 5) During break times, a specified member of staff will remain on First Aid duty at the First Aid Station.
 Children in the playground may be sent by a supervising adult to the First Aid Station to receive treatment or further appraisal.
 Children will always be supervised in this area.
-There is a private area upstairs by the Assistant Head Teacher's Office which can be used when necessary. - 6) Any child who suffers an accident involving their head will be given a printed letter to take home at the end of the day in order to inform parent(s) or carer(s). - 7) Copies of head bump letters are filed in the office and kept for a minimum of 2 years.
+There is a wash room on each floor which can be used when necessary to maintain a child's privacy. - 6) Any child who suffers an accident involving their head will be given a printed letter to take home at the end of the day in order to inform parent(s) or carer(s) see Appendix C & D. - 7) Any accident which results in an injury will be recorded in the central folder and parents/carers will be informed (where an accident is minor, this will be a text; where the accident is more serious or where a child has additional needs, this is likely to be a phone call) Appendix C & D. - 8) Copies of head bump letters & accidents are filed in the office and kept for a minimum of 2 years.
 Staff are encouraged to make a record of any child that has more accidents or illnesses than might be expected.
-These records are reviewed on a weekly basis by the Leader of the Midday Meal Supervisors Sandra Grogan, and in addition are reviewed termly by ILT.
+These records are reviewed on a weekly basis by staff with additional first aid responsibilities, and in addition are reviewed termly by ILT.